supertokens/blog/content/supertokens-vs-clerk/index.md

 - User Management Dashboard: SuperTokens includes a user management dashboard, making it easier to manage users and their sessions.

 - Social Login Integration: Supports multiple social login providers out of the box.

+- MFA: Supports multiple factors like SMS, email and authenticator apps.

 - Open Source: All SDKs and the core service are open source, encouraging transparency and community contributions.